BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 Once the student has accepted the assignment, they can work with it like a normal git repository.
 GitHub Classroom saves you the effort of asking students to configure their own repositories, share it with their team members, make the repository private, share it with instructors, etc.

-## Downloading Assignments for Grading with the GitHub Classroom Assistant
+## Step 5: Downloading Assignments for Grading with the GitHub Classroom Assistant

 When it's time to pull all the repositories, you can use the [GitHub Classroom Assistant](https://classroom.github.com/assistant) to identify and clone all the repositories associated with your assignment.
 You can also access their repositories directly and push grading information or feedback once they are cloned (or via the GitHub web interface).